If your business produces waste, you have a legal responsibility to make sure:

 - check all the details on the note, including waste description, weight and name of business (before you sign the paperwork)

-- keep a copy of for a minimum of 2 years
+- keep a copy for a minimum of 2 years

-- be prepared to produce waste disposal records for inspection by any local authority - failure to do so could result in a fixed penalty notice (fine) of £300
+- be prepared to produce waste disposal records for inspection by any local authority (failure to do so could result in a fine of £300)

 Crime Not to Care